oneclickdapp/oneclickdapp-v1/README.md

 This tool is primarily maintained by a single person.
 It is self-funded and free to use.

-Please consider helping by submitting an issue or PR if you want to see improvements faster.
+Please consider helping by submitting an issue or PR.

 ## Contact